Grow Huge Bell Peppers with These Pro Tips!

 Once you know what the nutrient makeup is of your soil, you’ll have a much easier time caring for everything in your garden.

-That being said, if you notice that your peppers are looking a bit small, then consider helping them out by giving them a boost with fertilizer.
+That being said, if you notice that your bell peppers are looking a bit small, then consider helping them out by giving them a boost with fertilizer.

 We have a whole article about fertilizing peppers so you can check that out for a much more detailed overview of pepper fertilizers.